-Tito's supports Direct Relief and our four other nonprofit partners by donating 100 percent of the net proceeds from our web store.
-Our partnership with Direct Relief extends further than our merch proceeds, as we have supported communities together in Puerto Rico, California, and more across the globe.
+Tito's supports Direct Relief and our four other nonprofits by donating 100 percent of the net proceeds from our web store.
+Our friendship with Direct Relief extends further than our merch proceeds, as we have supported communities together in Puerto Rico, California, and more across the globe.

 To help our Tito's friends and family learn more about Direct Relief, we asked the nonprofit's Director of Communications, Tony Morain, and our Director of Strategic Philanthropy, Lisa Huddleson, a few important questions.